singlerider/command_center/README.md

 ## To Run

-### First

-The first time you run this, run:

-`python src/lib/save_to_drive.py`

-This will save a test file to your Google Drive account's main directory, but more importantly, it will ensure you are able to complete the auth flow.
-This is the only time you'll need to do this step.

-### Finally

 From the project's root directory, run:

 `./serve`

+The first time you run this, a message in the console will ask you to paste a link into a browser's address bar and authorize the application to modify your Google Drive files.
+After you accept, you will see a code that should be pasted back into the console.
+After this initial authorization, the app will be connected to your GDrive account.

 ## TODO

 Fix errors for foreign character encoding
-Integrate folder structure for GDrive uploads